+This paper aims to demonstrate how statistical methods can contribute to choosing an appropriate tournament format.
+Similar techniques have been successfully used to compare the abilities of players from different eras in professional sports \citep{BerryReeseLarkey1999}, to model player networks in team sports \citep{HorraceJungSanders2020}, to forecast basketball results by quantile regression \citep{KoenkerBassett2010}, or to predict ultimate world records in athletics \citep{EinmahlMagnus2008}, among others.
+However, these applications usually require extensive and reliable real datasets, which are not necessarily available if the planned tournament is designed in a novel way.
+Furthermore, most tournament formats exhibit a high degree of complexity \citep{Guyon2018a}, thus analytical proofs are often impossible to obtain.
+Unsurprisingly, computer simulations mean a standard approach in the evaluation of different tournament designs \citep{Appleton1995, Csato2019g, DagaevRudyak2019, GoossensBelienSpieksma2012, ScarfYusofBilbao2009}.

-However, there is no consensus on fairness in practice even for simple sports rules like penalty kicks in football \citep{ApesteguiaPalacios-Huerta2010, KocherLenzSutter2012, Palacios-Huerta2014, ArrondelDuhautoisLaslier2019}.
-Furthermore, most tournament formats exhibit a high degree of complexity (see, for example, \citet{Guyon2018a} and \citet{Csato2019g}), which prohibits the analytic study of the above requirement.
-Consequently, the extensive use of computer simulations remains indispensable.
-On the other hand, it is advised to keep the underlying statistical model as simple as possible in order to help that administrators embrace the results and, finally, correct the problematic rule---while using a sophisticated methodology can persuade the reviewers of a prestigious journal, its application may decrease the impact on decision makers who can dismiss the intended message as a mere scientific curiosity without clear real-world implications.
+On the other hand, it is advised to keep the underlying statistical model as simple as possible because it might help that administrators embrace the results and finally correct the problematic rule.
+While using a sophisticated methodology can persuade the reviewers of a prestigious journal, its application might even decrease the impact on decision makers who may dismiss the intended message as a mere scientific curiosity without clear real-world implications.

-Therefore, the current paper studies a competition design from (association) football, probably the most popular sport in the world, from the perspective of fairness, without digging deep into the question of how to predict match results.
-In particular, the qualification for the UEFA European Championship 2020 will be demonstrated to robustly violate a crucial principle in an elementary probabilistic model: some national teams that are ranked lower at the beginning of the qualifying tournament have a remarkably higher chance to advance to the final tournament than certain higher-ranked teams.
-It will also be revealed that the problem is caused by the misaligned integration of the qualification for the UEFA European Championship 2020 with the inaugural season of a new tournament, the 2018-19 UEFA Nations League, but can be substantially mitigated or even eliminated by changing an obscure part of the regulation.
+Therefore, we scrutinize a competition design in soccer, probably the most popular sport in the world, from the perspective of fairness, without digging deep into the question of how to predict match results.
+In particular, the qualification for the 2020 UEFA European Championship is verified to robustly violate a crucial principle in an elementary probabilistic model: some national teams that are ranked lower at the beginning of the qualifying process have a considerably higher chance to advance to the final tournament than certain higher-ranked teams.
+The problem is revealed to be caused by the misaligned integration of the 2020 UEFA European Championship qualifying tournament with the inaugural season of a new competition, the 2018/19 UEFA Nations League.